Home Page : Link Checkers

 Problems: It must be appreciated the Google sitemaps are not a link checker.
 The fact that they provide help in this area is coincidental.

-4. No indication of whether an error is caused by a broken link on your site or a broken link from some other site.
+3. No indication of whether an error is caused by a broken link on your site or a broken link from some other site - although with a bit of effort you can work this out.

 Back to comparison